villeloh/truenorth-jsclient/README.md

 ## Installation?

 For God's sake don't try to install it yet; I'll tell you when it's in a good enough shape for that!
 Better yet, I'll publish the app on the PlayStore for your no-mess, no-fuss, easy downloading pleasure.
-As for an ETA, it's a hobby project, so unfortunately I really cannot say atm.
+As for an ETA, as it's a hobby project, unfortunately I really can't say atm.